JZJisawesome/vgacpu/README.md

 #### Encoding

 Byte 0: 76543210

 Bits [1:0] encodes the instruction format
-0 means no-operand instruction (bits 7:2 are the opcode) 1 means 1-operand instruction bits 4:2 are the opcode, bits 7:5 is the operand 2 means 2-byte instruction: bits 4:2 are the opcode, bits 7:5 is the operand, second byte is for instruction-specific use 3 means other 2-byte instructions: bits 7:2 are the opcode, second byte is for instruction-specific use 0 means 0, 1 means 1
+0 means no-operand instruction (bits 7:2 are the opcode) 1 means 1-operand instruction bits 4:2 are the opcode subtype, bits 7:5 is the operand 2 means 2-byte instruction: bits 4:2 are the opcode subtype, bits 7:5 is the operand, second byte is for instruction-specific use
+3 means other 2-byte instructions: bits 7:2 are the opcode subtype, second byte is for instruction-specific use 0 means 0, 1 means 1
 If 1 operand,
 If no operands, bits 7:1 are the opcode

 #### Instruction Summary